MathBRIX/brochure-site/site/content/games/add-arrays-of-1s-up-to-5x5.md

 +++
-title = "Add arrays of 1's up to 5x5"
+title = "Add arrays of 1's up to 5x5 | MathBRIX"
-description = "Add arrays of 1's up to 5x5"
+pagetitle = "Add arrays of 1's up to 5x5"
-slug = "add-arrays-of-1s-up-to-5x5"
-url = "/2nd-grade/add-arrays-of-1s-up-to-5x5"
-grade = "2nd Grade"
+description = "In this module, children develop pre-multiplication skills by adding brix arranged in arrays.
+Play online or get the app free!" pagedescription = "In this module, children develop pre-multiplication skills by adding brix arranged in arrays." slug = "add-arrays-of-1s-up-to-5x5" url = "/2nd-grade/add-arrays-of-1s-up-to-5x5" grade = "2nd Grade"